This course is open for applications.

 For more detail see our full glossary of assessment terms.

-The Department of Education at UWE's Frenchay Campus has excellent facilities and resources for learning and teaching.
 Its modern, purpose-built facilities provide high quality teaching rooms with state-of-the-art technology available.
 The Department has excellent IT facilities and houses an Open Learning Area with the latest equipment.

 Supplementary fee information